lospinarozo/DeconstructedBeetlesDataAndCode/Data/README.txt

 3. Additional related data collected that was not included in the current data package:

 Inside the folder "OtherSoftware/Scatterometry_MatLab" it is possible to find the results of all our scatterometry measuremnts.
 This should be open in MATLAB.
+A separated README file was included inside this folder to clarify the abreviations and filenames
 Inside the folder "OtherSoftware/SEM_Fiji" we have placed an excel file with the results of image processing with Fiji imagej

 4. Are there multiple versions of the dataset? no